Himank-J/Ecommerce-dataset/README.md

 # Ecommerce-dataset
-In this porject I have used a ecommerce dataset to practice the application of Linear Regression model using python libraries like numpy, pandas, matplotlib, seaborn and scikit learn.
+In this project I have used an ecommerce dataset to practice the application of Linear Regression model using python libraries like numpy, pandas, matplotlib, seaborn and scikit learn.